Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 Al Horford Insights vs. the 76ers

-- Horford is responsible for attempting 6.6% of his team's field goal attempts this season with 7.6 per game.
+- Horford is responsible for taking 6.6% of his team's field goal attempts this season with 7.6 per game.

-- He's attempted 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.
+- He's knocked down 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

 - Horford's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the 76ers have allowed 110.9 points per game, which is third-best in the league.
+- On defense, the 76ers have conceded 110.9 points per game, which is third-best in the league.

-- On the glass, the 76ers are second in the league, allowing 41.2 rebounds per contest.
+- On the boards, the 76ers are ranked second in the league, conceding 41.2 rebounds per contest.

-- In terms of assists, the 76ers are sixth in the NBA, conceding 24.2 per game.
+- The 76ers concede 24.2 assists per game, sixth-ranked in the NBA.

-- In terms of 3-pointers, the 76ers are ranked fifth in the league, giving up 11.6 makes per game.
+- The 76ers are the fifth-ranked team in the NBA at allowing threes, giving up 11.6 made 3-pointers per game.

 Al Horford vs. the 76ers